CurtisPreston99/TuriteaWebResources/README.md

 # Turitea Web Resources

-## what is this tool
+## What is this tool:
-this tool is for the sharing of infomation on the Turitea and its biology that lives there.
+This is a tool for sharing infomation about the ecology of the Turitea stream in the Manawatu region of New Zealand.
-### this is a capstone project
+### About Us:
-this is a group capstone project for massey university.
+The is a Capstone project undertaken at Massey University, New Zealand.
+It was sponsored by Prof. Steve Trewick of Massey University.
+The software development team members included Curtis Preston, Lance Gray, and Xingyu Chen.

 ![massey university logo](./Massey-University.png)